itsharrison/Python-InstacartAnalysis/README.md

   - Are there differences in ordering habits based on a customer’s region?
   - Is there a connection between age and family status in terms of ordering habits?
   - What different classifications does the demographic information suggest?
 Age?
 Income?
 Certain types of goods?
 Family status?
-  - Whatdifferences can you find in ordering habits of different customer profiles?
+  - What differences can you find in ordering habits of different customer profiles?
 Consider the price of orders, the frequency of orders, the products customers are ordering, and anything else you can think of.
 ## CareerFoundry Data Set
 [Customer Data Set (Created by CareerFoundry only for the purpose of this project.)](https://s3.amazonaws.com/coach-courses-us/public/courses/data-immersion/A4/A4_Data_Assets/customers.zip)
 ## Instacart Data Set
 [Data Dictionary](https://gist.github.com/jeremystan/c3b39d947d9b88b3ccff3147dbcf6c6b)
 [The Instacart Online Grocery Shopping Dataset 2017”, Accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle](https://www.kaggle.com/datasets/psparks/instacart-market-basket-analysis)
 ## Tools
-- Jupyter Notebook: for data analysis with python
+- Jupyter Notebook (Data Analysis with Python)
-- Pandas: for data analysis
+- Pandas (Data Analysis)
-- Numpy: for mathematical equations
+- Numpy (Mathematical Equations)
-- Seaborn: for data visualizations
+- Seaborn (Data Visualizations)
-- Matplotlib: for data visualizations
+- Matplotlib (Data Visualizations)
-- SciPy: for mathematical equations
+- SciPy (Mathematical Equations)
-- Excel: for reporting
+- Excel (Reporting)
 ## Project Deliverables
 An excel report that includes visulizations, findings and recomendations.